jitenderji1137/MobileTestingProject/README.md

 ## About This Project.

-As This Project was related to app testing, We need to test few featuresof app.
+As This Project was related to app testing, We need to test few features of app.

 ## Implemented with WebdriverIO